 - Slack mainly keeps your status as active as long as you keep inputting regularly.

-- Slack usually changes the status to Away after ~10 minutes of inactivity on the user’s part.
+- Slack usually changes the status to Away after ~10 to 30 minutes of inactivity on the user’s part.

 - This is also what is called Slack inactive time.